Tamsier Joof Aviance: Retirement and comeback

 Tamsier retired from professional dancing (on-and-off) in 2001 to pursue other business ventures, taking only non-lengthy dance contracts or teaching.
 In March 2015, Tamsier came out of retirement to appear on FKA twigs music video "Glass & Patron" as a vogue dancer starring alongside Javier Ninja, David Magnifique and Benjamin Milan.
 The video was officially released on FKA twigs YouTube channel on Monday, 23 March 2015.

 Acting and modelling

 Tamsier did some acting and modelling during his career working with artistic directors like Michel Wallace (the French choreographer and artistic director of the Yozo Fass Dance Theatre Company) and Paa C Quaye (the Ghanaian actor—director and artistic director of Ujamaa Arts).
-Tamsier appeared as background actor in the 2002 drama Dirty Pretty Things; and in the 2003 comedy Love Actually.
+Tamsier appeared as background actor in the 2002 drama Dirty Pretty Things; in the 2003 comedy Love Actually.; and in the 2024 American musical fantasy film Wicked (and Wicked: For Good (2025) as Ozian dancer)) as an Emerald City dancer and salon owner, reprising his role from the 2000 and 2001 Flymonkey Productions of The Wiz (also starring Sharon D. Clarke, 2000).
 He was also a film, television and theatre costume model for Academy Costumes, and one of his major modelling jobs was modelling the costumes of the Tomb Raider 2 film directed by Jan de Bont and starring Angelina Jolie.